Filozoa: Etymology

 The name Filozoa originates from the Latin word filum meaning "thread" and the Greek word zōion meaning "animal".

 Phylogeny

 Below is a phylogenetic tree of Filozoa and the groups most closely related to the Filozoa :

 Characteristics

 The ancestral opisthokont cell is assumed to have possessed slender filose (thread-like) projections or 'tentacles'.
 In some opisthokonts (Mesomycetozoa and Corallochytrium) these were lost.
 They are retained in Filozoa, where they are simple and non-tapering, with a rigid core of actin bundles (contrasting with the flexible, tapering and branched filopodia of nucleariids and the branched rhizoids and hyphae of fungi).
-In choanoflagellates and in the most primitive animals, namely sponges, they aggregate into a filter-feeding collar (made from microvilli, that are also made from actin) around the cilium or flagellum; this is thought to be an inheritance from their most recent common filozoan ancestor.
+In choanoflagellates and in the most primitive animals, namely sponges, they aggregate into a filter-feeding collar (made from microvilli, that are also made from actin) around the cilium or flagellum; this is thought to be an inheritance from their most recent common filozoan ancestor (MRCFA).